 - In the top middle, title the report "[Ecom Data by Paid Search: UTM Campaign Name]" or something along those lines

 - Select "Filters" in the top left

-- Under "Filters" for "Required Filters" select "First Order Date" (this is the date that's considered when you select a date range in a HubSpot Dashboard, which will be useful for seeing your holiday-specific acquired customers)
+- Under "Filters" for "Required Filters" select "First Order Date" (this is the date that's considered when you select a date range in a HubSpot Dashboard)

 - Change the range on "First Order Date" to "All Time"

-- Under "Filters" for "Other filters" select "Original Source" is any of "Paid search" (this makes sure you can see specific ad sources that will tie to Holiday campaigns you've got running; Paid Social is a distinct value, so you'd have to do this and build a second report if you want to see that data)
+- Under "Filters" for "Other filters" select "Original Source" is any of "Paid search" (this makes sure you can see specific ad sources; Paid Social is a distinct value, so you'd have to do this and build a second report if you want to see that data)